Nugan Hand Bank: Locating Hand

 In March 1991, the Australian magazine The Eye reported that Michael Hand was living in the United States, giving an address and other details, but Australian authorities declined to pursue an extradition.

 In November 2015, the Sydney Morning Herald reported that Peter Butt had located Hand living under the name Michael Jon Fuller in Idaho Falls, Idaho.
-Peter Butt queried the failure of the FBI to find him, given that Fuller's social security numbers are identical to Hand's.
-In Ross Coulthart's 60 Minutes (Nine Network, Australia) segment, he approached someone purported to be Hand, leaving a chemist shop in Idaho Falls.
+Butt queried the failure of the FBI to find him, given that Fuller's social security numbers are identical to Hand's.
+In Ross Coulthart's 60 Minutes (Nine Network, Australia) segment, he approached Hand as he was leaving a chemist shop in Idaho Falls.